jupyterlab/jupyterlab/docs/source/user/terminal.rst

 For anyone using a \*nix shell, the default ``Ctrl+Shift+C`` conflicts with the default shortcut for toggling the command palette (``apputils:activate-command-palette``).
-If desired, that shortcut can be changed by editing the keyboard shortcuts in setttings.
+If desired, that shortcut can be changed by editing the keyboard shortcuts in settings.
 Using ``Ctrl+Shift+V`` for paste works as usual.